rsmattos/compchem_scripts/README.md

 ## Credits

 I'm a chemsitry student at UFRJ pursuing a Master's degree.
-This project is intended to help me practice python, managind a repository and facilitate the lab work.
+This project is intended to help me practice python, managing a repository and facilitate the lab work.
 Any tips and suggestions on what to add to the scripts are welcome.